Ealdwulf/ProcessorGame/Readme.md

 Sounds produced using cfxr

+Each level has some assembler code which runs in a loop.
+There is a target for the number of stalls in the loop, and a maximum number of stalls before you 'lose' that level.

+You can move each instruction around, but be careful not to break the code, or move an instruction past where the processor is reading at the time!

 Todo:

- * Explain how you break the code
- * Scoring
- * Improve optimisation checking (currently doesn't take loop number into account)
- * Multiple 'levels'
- * Win the level when you have a perfect optimisation
- * Automatically generate instruction dependencies for the leve.
+ * Automatically generate instruction dependencies for the level.
+ * More explanation
+ *